-Music ensembles (1 unit each) are not included in course load limits and overload fees.
-Excluding ensembles, students may take up to 22 units in any term without additional fees.
-A per-unit fee is assessed for 23 or more units in a single term, and the maximum load is 27 units.
-Every student who qualifies to overload may take one term at 23-24 units during their time at Lawrence with no additional charge; the per-unit fee is still charged for 25 units or more.
-Overload fees are not refunded if a student withdraws from a course after the class change period; the course counts as attempted units and remains on the transcript with a W.
+A per-unit fee is assessed for 23 or more units in a single term, exclusive of music ensembles, up to the maximum load of 27 units.
+Every student who qualifies to overload may take a single term at 23-24 units during their time at Lawrence with no additional charge, and during that term the per-unit fee will be charged for 25 units or more.
+Overload fees are not refunded if a student withdraws from a course after the class change period, in which case the course counts as attempted units and remains on the transcript with a W.

 To qualify to overload, a student must be in good academic standing, have a "B" average for the preceding three terms, and have permission from their academic advisor.
 Registration for overloads occurs at the start of the term during the class change period.
 To register for an overload, a student submits a Request to Overload form with the advisor's signature to the Registrar's Office, and once the approval has been entered into the system, the student adds the extra course(s) in Voyager.
 A petition is required to register for an overload after the class change period, and no petitions to overload with late registration will be accepted after the course withdrawal deadline, which is the second Friday after midterm reading period.